zephyr-dev/style-guide/README.md

 Changes in Zephyr's implementation
 ----------------------------------
 * Is a layout guide - sections that contain pages (not partials) which demonstrate composed views = "Components" (not done)
-* Supports seperate pipelines - we have a vendor.css and vendor.js, so we can configure these (not done)
+* Supports seperate pipelines - we have a vendor.css and vendor.js, so we can configure these (js not done)

 Example
 -------